JustinHurley/InterviewPrep/README.md

+Hello!

-This repository contains a collection of resources and notes to prepare for the Software Engineering job application and interview process.
+I made this repository as a place to put the notes I've taken throughout my interview prep process.

-Contents:
-- Hundreds of LeetCode problem solutions
-- Notes to explain how certain algorithms and data structures work
-- Problems organized by problem type, and other tags
-- Templates for reaching out to recruiters
+It's a combination of LeetCode problem writeups, System Design notes, some templates for reaching out to recruiters, and more.
-- Notes on system design

-This repository is intended to be shared with others and used by anyone who is interested in the content.
-Feel free to submit PRs with content you think would be useful.
+I've figured since I've spent so much time on this stuff, maybe someone also looking for Software Engineering Interivew prep resources would find it useful.
+Feel free to ask questions or leave comments on anything you see in the repo, and I'll be happy to try and get back to you.

+I use Obsidian, a Markdown formatter to store most of my notes, which is why the formatting is the way it is.
+The best way to view this content is with an application that can render `.md` files.